metamn/use-auth-slim/README.md

 ## The original version

-[use-auth](https://github.com/metamn/use-auth) is built on [use-data](https://github.com/metamn/use-data) and it's verbose.
+The predecessor, [use-auth](https://github.com/metamn/use-auth) was built on [use-data](https://github.com/metamn/use-data) and it's verbose.
 This hook is built on [use-api](https://github.com/metamn/use-auth) giving a more readable, easier to use code.

 ## This project